marb61a/marb61a.github.io/_posts/2017-12-06-Homestead-IDE-Linux-Stuff.md

 **Linux -**
-  I really do enjoy using Linux far more than I have ever done on Windows.
-I have a Windows OS at all times since the days of Windows 3.11 and Linux since 2004, I had Warty Warthog from Ubuntu running as well as Slackware and Mandriva all of which I loved using.
-I have learned much much more from Linux just by going through simple installs, removals and editing of packages.
-I guess sometimes there can be too much done for you for it to be a good thing
+  I really do enjoy using Linux far more than I have ever done Windows.
+I have a Windows OS at all times since the days of Windows 3.11 but have been a Linux user since 2004, where I started with Warty Warthog from Ubuntu running as well as     Slackware and Mandriva all of which I loved using especially Slackware which may have been the fastest system I have ever   installed.
+I have learned much much more from Linux just by going through simple tasks such as package installs, removals   and setting up these applications.
+I rarely have to do a make install command these days due to how well these packages are put together but sometimes I do miss the dependency issues that taught me so much.

  **IDE's -**